 The company's involvement in community organizations continues to be successful in making people aware that Nortex Communications is a company that offers a wide variety of employment opportunities for people with many different skills and is looked to as a leader in the community.
-This was evidenced by our Company earning recognition as the small business of the year by the Gainesville Chamber of Commerce in 2016 and nomination of business.
-Through this recognition as well as visibility within the community, it has led to opportunities to install phone systems to a number of businesses located outside our traditional serving area as well as schools, hospitals, city government and major businesses outside our service area seeking services from our company.
-As our reputation grows the company has been pursued by developers and economic development groups in other communities asking for our company to provide services to them.
+This is evidenced by our Company's prior recognition as the small business of the year by the Gainesville Chamber of Commerce, and business of the month by the Sanger Chamber of Commerce.
+Through this recognition as well as visibility within the community, it has led to opportunities to install phone and internet systems to a number of businesses located outside our traditional serving area as well as schools, hospitals, city government and major businesses outside our service area seeking services from our company.
+As our reputation grows, the company has been pursued by developers and economic development groups in other communities asking for our company to provide services to them.